 To most, first impressions are unquestionably important.
 They’re so imperative that scientists, psychologists, and even the mainstream media repeatedly communicate their significance.
 After a short time of interaction, each party will draw a certain conclusion about the other.
 According to experts, these conclusions can be difficult, if not impossible, to change.
 The same phenomenon occurs when a customer has initial contact with a restaurant or bar — and knowing what a customer is looking for allows a server or bartender to deliver an exceptionally satisfying guest experience.

 Why are first impressions so important and lasting, and how come they can be so hard to reverse?
 The answer lies in the phenomenon known by psychologists as the primary effect.
 In essence, the primary effect assumes that information gathered at the beginning of any encounter is the easiest to recall and therefore has greater influence on overall impression.
-For example, a bartender can spend all night engaging a customer and making her drinks, but if she encountered a rude doorman or inattentive host upon her arrival, the bartender’s efforts are unlikely to alter her overall impression of the establishment.
-To some, this doesn’t seem to make sense because the core products and services she came in to consume were delivered with great skill and to great effect.
-But it’s correct – she might not be happy.
+For example, a bartender can spend all night engaging a customer and making that person’s drinks, but if they encountered a rude doorman or inattentive host upon their arrival, the bartender’s efforts are unlikely to alter the customer’s overall impression of the establishment.
+To some, this doesn’t seem to make sense because the core products and services they came in to consume were delivered with great skill and to great effect.
+But it’s correct – they might not be happy.

 In such a case, the solution could center around engaging in some form of service recovery – providing some appropriate combination of apologies and product to make up for the failure.
 That is probably best in the short term.
 In the long term, the best course of action is to fix the problem with the initial encounter.
 Here’s how: